 Sleep & Down Syndrome

-Sleep apnea causes repeated instances of difficulty breathing during sleep which can lead to decreased oxygen levels and frequent waking.
+Sleep apnea is a problem with breathing during sleep that can lead to decreased oxygen levels and frequent arousals (brief wake ups you typically don't remember).
 There are two main types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea (CSA).
 OSA is the most common and occurs when the airway is physically blocked.
-CSA is less common and occurs when the brain does not send the correct signals to the muscles that control breathing.
+CSA is much less common and occurs when the brain does not send the correct signals to the muscles that control breathing.

 Sleeping toddler

-Children with Down syndrome are much more likely to have sleep apnea than children without Down syndrome.
-Studies have suggested 53 to 76% of children with Down syndrome have sleep apnea compared to 1-4% of the rest of the population.
-This may be due to:
+Individuals with Down syndrome are much more likely to have OSA than individuals without Down syndrome.
+Studies have suggested 53-76% of children and more than 80% of adults with Down syndrome have OSA, compared to about 2-6% of children and 10% of adults without Down syndrome.
+This may be due to factors that tend to occur at higher rates in individuals with Down syndrome such as:

-All the above tend to occur at higher rates in individuals with Down syndrome.
-Children with Down syndrome may have enlarged adenoids, tonsils, and tongues causing obstruction within the already narrowed airway.
+Children with Down syndrome may have enlarged adenoids, tonsils, and tongues obstructing the already narrowed airway.
 Some individuals with Down syndrome experience more frequent sinus and upper respiratory infections.
 This causes congestion which can worsen obstruction.
-Gastroesophageal reflux (GERD) is also associated with OSA, and the relationship between the two is being researched (Kim et al., 2018).
+Gastroesophageal reflux (GERD) is also associated with OSA, and the relationship between the two is being researched (Kim et al., 2017).

 Potential Impacts

-Untreated sleep apnea in individuals with Down syndrome can lead to unwanted behaviors and decreased language, memory, and emotional control.
+Untreated OSA in individuals with Down syndrome can lead to unwanted behaviors and decreased language, memory, and emotional control.

 Child having a tantrum